Skip to content

 Buffer size needed when income varies month to month

-Calculate the cash buffer needed for irregular income households with variable monthly earnings.
-Enter monthly income and see the result instantly.
+Calculate the cash buffer needed for irregular-income households with variable monthly earnings, given typical income range and floor expenses.

 What this tool does